chrisweb/chris.lu/README.md

 Question(s): error files can only be client components???

-components:
+components directory or not:

+prior to next.js 13's release or if you worked previously with create react app and did not use next.js at all, like me you might be used to put all components into a folder called `components`, but with next.js you can put all your components into the segment directories themself, you can even put your test files, like a jest test file to test your component into that folder too

-Question(s): do you store the components in the segment folder or a seperate components folder, you can do both, it is as you prefer, I for my part prefer a seperate components folder that acts as a library for all my components, for several reasons:
+so now the question is do you store the components in the segment folder or a seperate components folder, you can do both, it is as you prefer, for the moment as next.js is very new there is not yet really a trend which shows as that most devs do it this or that way

+I for my part prefer a seperate components folder that acts as a library for all my components, for several reasons:

 * because some components will be used by more than one segment
+* not sure about this? -> all components are handled as client side components by next.js and we don't need to add the "use client" statement explicitly
-* all files in the components folder will have react only code and no next.js specific code
+* all files in the components folder will have react only code and no have any next.js specific code
 * it will hopefully be easier in the future to re-use or share the components
-* not sure about this? -> all components are client side components

 TODO: Web fetch() API ???
 https://beta.nextjs.org/docs/data-fetching/fundamentals